 What’s the Joanna Thornhill signature instastyle?

-Generally, pretty eclectic, and full of personality.
+Pretty eclectic, and full of personality.

-The biggest takeaway from the book is that you should embrace eclectic in all its glory.
+The biggest takeaway from this book is that you should embrace eclectic in all its glory.
 This is because you can add to your interior as and when budget permits, and things don’t have to be too matchy.

 What can interiors addicts learn from the book?